In This Article

 As the old adage goes, it’s not a question of if, but when, a security incident will unfold.
 If it is indeed the case that the main reason why fewer organizations are implementing security monitoring tools is the cost, it would be worth them considering cutting other areas of the IT budget first.
 If they don’t have clear visibility into who is making what changes to their critical data, and when, they will find it much harder to keep their data secure and remain compliant with the relevant data privacy laws.

-If you’d like to see how the Lepide Data Security Platform helps organizations monitor interactions with their sensitive data, detect and react to threats, and meet compliance demands, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform helps organizations monitor interactions with their sensitive data, detect and react to threats, and meet compliance demands, schedule a demo with one of our engineers.

 Brian Jefferson